Episode 23 │ Next Thing, Best Thing (ITALY)

 I was fortunate to meet Avani Mehta while we were both in high school.
 We crossed paths often and were always friendly, but didn't get incredibly close during that time.
-Which is why during our interview, she informed me (more like reminded me, I probably knew this about her but had forgotten) that she graduated at 16 years old.
+Which is why I was surprised when she informed me during our interview (more like reminded me, I probably knew this about her but had forgotten) that she graduated at 16 years old.
 Due to a family emergency, her parents and sister moved to India while Avani stayed in the States.
 Rather than having to do her senior year in India, our high school allowed her to complete 11th and 12th grade in the same year so that she could begin her undergraduate studies at Oakland University.

 Having not had time to think about what she wanted to major in, she opted for biology, which she did well in but was not passionate about.
 And just like high school, she completed her Bachelor's degree in three years.
 It was lonely being without her family and not being able to participate in the same activities as her friends from high school, plus she hadn't planned on staying home for university anyway.
 She felt short-changed and isolated.
 And since her studies were the only thing keeping her in her hometown, the sooner she finished them, the sooner she could be on her way.
 As she put it to me, she was desperate to branch out.